 In current physics, light is the vibration of an electromagnetic field that exists throughout space.
-When this wave vibrates slowly, we observe radio waves, faster vibrations are visible light, and very fast vibrations are x-rays or gamma rays (Figure 3.5).
+When this field vibrates slowly, it is radio waves, faster vibrations are visible light, and very fast vibrations are x-rays or gamma rays (Figure 3.5).
 Visible light is the part of the electromagnetic spectrum that vibrates about a million-billion times a second, gamma rays are a billion times faster, while radio waves vibrate just a few times a second.
-All these waves are then the same vibration at different frequencies, so the term “light” can apply to any electromagnetic wave.
+All these waves are then the same vibration at different frequencies, so the term “light” will from now on refer to any electromagnetic wave.

-In optics, light moving on the same line is called a ray of light.
-A single point of a light ray still has many photons polarized in many different ways, but filters can produce a ray that is polarized only one way.
-Lasers can also produce a light pulse that is one photon with one frequency polarized in one plane.
+In optics, light moving on an axis is a ray of light.
+A ray of light can still be polarized in many ways, but filters can produce a ray that is polarized only one way.
+Lasers can also produce a light pulse, that is one photon of one frequency polarized in one plane.

-Such techniques can produce rays of polarized light that are out-of-phase, so the crests of one ray are the troughs of another.
+Such techniques can produce polarized light rays that are out-of-phase, so the crests of one ray oppose the troughs of another.
 Each ray is then separately visible, but they combine to give darkness, as the out-of-phase rays cancel each other, just as out-of-phase water waves do.
-This light + light = darkness result confirms that light travels as a wave because particles can’t do this.
+This light + light = darkness result confirms that light is a wave, because particles can’t do this.
 Note that flashlight beams can’t do this because they aren’t polarized.

 We also know that light is a transverse sine wave, which in mathematics maps to a moving circle (Figure 3.6).
 A pointer turning in a circle like a clock hand produces a sine wave, as shown in Figure 3.7.
 Water waves are also sine waves, caused by forces acting at right angles to the water surface.